Henchworm/Henchworm/README.md

 ### Chris Hewitt | Backend Developer | Denver, CO
 ###### Programmer, musician, type II fun enthusiast and lifelong student.
 Professional Ruby engineer and software educator.
-I've created 25 courses ranging from Ruby fundamentals, to deployment piplelines and Elastisearch.
+I've created 25 courses ranging from Ruby fundamentals, to deployment piplelines and Elastisearch, as well as worked on business critical applications in fiance, education, and music enviornments.

 ######  Drop me a line at agop5134@gmail.com.